Digital shield in cyberspace with a person selecting it with their finger.

 If you access UW–Madison information technology resources using your NetID, you are required to take this training annually, every 365 days (or earlier if required by your area).

-Employees will be notified on Workday when their training is due.
+Employees who need to take the training will be notified via Workday 30 days prior to when the training is due.

 I have an unpaid position (or do not receive payment for my work.)
 Do I have to take the Cybersecurity Awareness Training?